johnspray74/ReactiveCalculator/README.md

 The project contains the four folders that correspond to the four normal layers of ALA:

 * Application
-* Requirement Abstractions
 * Domain Abstractions
 * Programming Paradigms
 * Library

 Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, and development versions of the calculator.
-Inside the Requirement Abstractions layer is an abstraction that implements a commonly recurring abstraction in the requirements, a calculatorRow (see the image above)
 Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the Application and Requirements Abstractions layers to use.
 Inside the ProgrammingParadigms folder are some interfaces that allow instances of abstractions to be wired together in different ways and execute at run-time.
 Inside the Library folder is the WireTo extension method that the Applications and Requirements abstractions layers use to wire up those instances.